stormblog/sircmpwn.github.io/_posts/2015-11-01-Please-stop-using-slack.md

 The last one is a real stinker.
 Slack is not a tool built for open source projects to use for communication with their userbase.
 It's a tool built for teams and it is ill-suited to this use-case.
-However, the real issue I take with it is that Slack is not IRC.
 In fact, Slack has gone on record as saying that it *cannot* support this sort of use-case: "it’s great that people are putting Slack to good use" but unfortunately "these communities are not something we have the capacity to support given the growth in our existing business." [^1]

 ## What is IRC?